 Chronic pain conditions.

 People with chronic pain often have difficulty sleeping because of the pain medication they take for relief.
-Talk with your doctor about any treatments that may help improve your sleep quality, such as opioid replacement therapy or non-steroidal anti-inflammatory drugs (NSAIDs).
+Talk with your doctor about any treatments that may help improve your sleep quality, such as opioid treatment or non-steroidal anti-inflammatory drugs (NSAIDs).

 4. Keep a cool room at night